MicrosoftDocs/fabric-docs/docs/data-factory/pricing-pipelines.md

 When you run a Data Pipeline with Data Factory in Microsoft Fabric, Fabric Capacity Units are consumed for the following services:

-- Pipeline services for orchestration _activity runs_: Your charge is based on the number of activity runs that are orchestrated.
+- Pipeline services for orchestration of _activity runs_: Your charge is based on the number of activity runs that are orchestrated.
 - Azure Data Movement Services (ADMS) for Copy activity runs require _Throughput Optimization Units (TOU)_ hours.
 For copy activities, your charge is based on the number of TOU used and the execution duration.

 > [!NOTE]